Algebraic hyperbolicity of very general hypersurfaces in homogeneous varieties: Preliminaries

 For a general element $t$ of $U$, let $Y_t$ be the fiber of $\mathcal{Y}$ over $t$ and $X_t$ be the fiber of $\mathcal{X}$ over $t$.
-Denote by $h_t: Y_t\to X_t$ the restriction of $h$ to $Y_t$.
-The following result translates the relation between the vertical tangent sheaves and the Lazarsfeld-Mukai bundle.
+Denote by $h_t\colon Y_t\to X_t$ the restriction of $h$ to $Y_t$.
+The following result translates the relation between the vertical tangent sheaves and the Lazarsfeld--Mukai bundle.